The successful candidate is offered:

 - Deliver innovative research of the highest international standard

-- Attract significant research funding from national and international funding bodies
+- Attract significant competitive research funding from national and international funding bodies

 Please be aware that shortlisting may be used.